kubernetes/kubernetes/docs/devel/releasing.md

    the unversioned warning in docs point to the latest release series.
 Please send the changes as a PR titled "Update the latestReleaseBranch to release-X.Y in the munger".
 1. Add test jobs for the new branch.
-See [End-2-End Testing in Kubernetes](e2e-tests.md) for the test jobs that run in CI, which are under version control in `hack/jenkins/e2e.sh` (on the release branch) and `hack/jenkins/job-configs/kubernetes-e2e.yaml` (in `master`).
-You'll want to duplicate/munge these for the release branch so that, as we cherry-pick fixes onto the branch, we know that it builds, etc.
+   1. See [End-2-End Testing in Kubernetes](e2e-tests.md) for the test jobs that should be running in CI, which are under version control in `hack/jenkins/e2e.sh` (on the release branch) and `hack/jenkins/job-configs/kubernetes-e2e.yaml` (in `master`).
+You'll want to munge these for the release branch so that, as we cherry-pick fixes onto the branch, we know that it builds, etc.  (Talk with
+      @ihmccreery for more details.)
-1. Make sure all features that are supposed to be GA are covered by tests.
-You can use `hack/list-feature-tests.sh` to see a list of tests labeled as `[Feature:.+]`; make sure that these are all either covered in CI jobs or are experimental features.
+   1. Make sure all features that are supposed to be GA are covered by tests, but remove feature tests on the release branch for features that aren't GA.
+You can use `hack/list-feature-tests.sh` to see a list of tests labeled as `[Feature:.+]`; make sure that these are all either covered in CI jobs on the release branch or are experimental features.
 (The answer should already be 'yes', but this is a good time to reconcile.)
+   1. Make a dashboard in Jenkins that contains all of the jobs for this release cycle, and also add them to Critical Builds.
+(Don't add them to the merge-bot blockers; see kubernetes/contrib#156.)

 ## Injecting Version into Binaries